What Is ISO 9001?

 Establishes clear goals for quality, aligned with your organization's mission and customer needs.

-2. Standardizes Processes:
+2. Controls Processes:

 3. Monitors Performance: